luispflamminger/gateway-kong-charts/README.md

 ### License

 Place your license-JSON into at in the `enterprise` scope of the `values.yaml`.
-Make sure that `enabled` is set to `true`.
-Otherwise it will not start as enterprise.
+If you don't provide a license, Kong API-Gateway will start in the community edition where no Enterprise features will be available.
+In this case enabled RBAC will not take effect.

 ### Database